" "

 Taking aim: Why do cybercriminals have law firms in their sights?

 Law firms are the linchpins of business and commercial transactions.
 They enable high value deals, handle significant sums of money and store huge quantities of confidential client data.
-As a result, they offer an attractive opportunity to cybercriminals looking to either steal these assets, or use them to extort the firm.
-This is confirmed by the volume of attacks experienced by solicitors; 75% of firms interviewed by the Solicitors Regulation Authority (SRA) had been the subject of a cyberattack.
+As a result, they offer an attractive opportunity to cybercriminals looking to either steal these assets or use them to extort the firm.

 Understanding the threat: Which kind of attacks are law firms most exposed to?

 The most common cyberthreat facing law firms is phishing, or the practice of sending emails or messages to manipulate users into revealing sensitive information.
-In 2020, 83% of attacks on businesses were deployed via phishing techniques, with just under half (48%) reporting that phishing was the sole form of cyberattack they had experienced.
+In 2024, phishing cyber crime remained by far the most common type of cyber crime experienced (93% of businesses and 95% of charities experienced a cyber crime).

 While some examples of phishing or social engineering can be easy to identify, with spelling errors, requests for payment via links, incorrect company logos and anonymous or unknown senders all pointing towards the likelihood of a phishing attempt, techniques have become more advanced.
 The use of ‘spear phishing’ – a more targeted attempt which uses specific or personal information of interest to the target – means that the cybercriminal’s fraudulent email can be well informed and look indistinguishable to the real thing.

 Law firms should also be conscious of other cyberthreats such as ‘man-in-the-middle’ attacks, which can be used to misdirect funds, and SQL injections (the insertion of malicious code into the target’s system, application or website).
 Malware and ransomware also represent risks to the legal sector, especially since the latter is designed to block access to vital systems and services, such as client databases and sensitive documents.
-Ransomware attacks are gathering speed, with the number of incidents reported to the Information Commissioner’s Office (ICO), doubling between 2020 and 2021.
+Whilst the prevalence of cyber crime overall remained static, the prevalence of ransomware among businesses has significantly increased between 2024 and 2025.
+The estimated percentage of all businesses who experienced a ransomware crime in the last 12 months increased from less than 0.5% in 2024 to 1% in 2025, which equates to an estimated 19,000 businesses in 2025.

 Assessing the damage: What are the financial risks to law firms?